Barcelona in 3 days of the visit.

 National Theater of Catalunya

-The National Theatre of Catalunya is the large glass building that looks like a Greek temple.
+The National Theatre of Catalunya is a large glass building that looks like a Greek temple.
 It was inaugurated in 1997 and designed by the famous architect Ricardo Bofill, also famous for other building s in Barcelona such as the Vela Hotel in the Barceloneta district.
 This building has many classical characteristics; the monumental entrance hall contains 26 columns reminiscent of the style of a Greek Temple.
 The auditorium of Barcelona, next to this building was designed by the architect Rafael Moneo and was inaugurated in 1999.
 The building was designed as a learning center as well as a place to enjoy music.
 The origins of the Encants BCN market date back to the 14th century, making it one of Europe’s oldest markets.
 It is visited by around 100,000 people a week, eager to find bargains amongst its antique furniture-second hand clothes, books and old records, or collector’s items.

 The expansion of the City towards Besos(Forum)

 The celebration of the first Universal Forum of Cultures in 2004 turned the city into a major center for dialogue and exhibitions, actions that sought to reach out to other cultures.
 This event led to the conversion of another stretch of coastline, giving the city new beaches and a new marine.
 It also markets the arrival of Avenida Diagonal to the sea.
 The area’s most emblematic building is known as the Forum.
-It is a dark-blue building designed by Swiss architects Jacques Herzog and Pierre Meuron, and boasts a large auditorium and exhibition hall.
+It is a dark-blue building designed by Swiss architects Jacques Herzog and Pierre Meuron and boasts a large auditorium and exhibition hall.
 It is now home to the Museu de Ciencies Naturals de Barcelona, which offers visitors a journey like me through the history of life and earth.

 The Technological District(Glories-Torre Agbar)